 In 2012, with his feet firmly planted on the right, O'Brien pushed his political chips into the middle.

 He confronted unions in trying to pass right-to-work legislation.
 He was an architect of the voter ID bill.
 He fought for welfare reform to tackle cases of fraud.
-Critics labeled him "a bully," but as the broadsides came his way, he showed he had no qualms of returning fire.
+Critics labeled him but as the broadsides came his way, he showed he had no qualms of returning fire.

 Then there was that "Sieg Heil" controversy with a state representative criticizing his leadership from the House floor.
 Soon after that, he blocked Concord Monitor reporters from attending a news conference in his office, piqued as he was over an editorial cartoon in the newspaper that depicted him with a Hitler-like mustache.